infuriated-mink/Semester2-MidtermSprint/README.md

 ## Features

-- Add new recipes with titles, descriptions, ingredients, and instructions
+- Add new recipes with titles, descriptions, ingredients, instructions and photos.
 - View a list of recipes with descriptions.
 - Search for recipes by name or by meal type.
 - Responsive design for various screen sizes.